20 February 2022

 Next to City Hall, the Bucerius Kunst Forum is a private art gallery that hosts four exhibitions each year.
 Presenting world-class works of art from antiquity to the present day, all exhibitions are accompanied by a varied events programme including concerts, lectures, readings and discussions.

-What Bucerius Kunst Forum does really well is to present outstanding art in a new context.
+What Bucerius Kunst Forum does well is to present outstanding art in a new context.
 Their Henri Matisse exhibition brought together his portraits for the first time, and an exhibition on Pablo Picasso was the first to highlight the window as a central motif in all periods of the artist's work.
 The gallery regularly draws connections between today's art and that of the past making it a really enjoyable place to visit.

 Hamburg's oldest standing historic warehouse is home to the International Maritime Museum.
 With nine exhibition decks, it is recommended to start at the top and work your way back down to see the world's largest private collection of maritime treasures covering 3,000 years of maritime history.